PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ## The MCDS Data Structure

 All loaded data lives in `mcds.data` dictionary.\
-As in original python-loader, we tried to keep everything organized inside this dictionary.\
+As in the original python-loader, we tried to keep everything organized inside this dictionary.\
-Regarding the origial python-loader, the structure has slightly changed.\
+Regarding the original python-loader, the structure has slightly changed.\

 **In pcdl, all data is accessible by functions.
 There should be no need to fetch data directly from the `mcds.data` dictionary!**